 Govern access for external users in Azure AD entitlement management

-Azure AD entitlement management utilizes Azure AD business-to-business (B2B) to collaborate with people outside your organization in another directory.
+Azure AD entitlement management uses Azure AD business-to-business (B2B) to share access so you can collaborate with people outside your organization.
 With Azure AD B2B, external users authenticate to their home directory, but have a representation in your directory.
 The representation in your directory enables the user to be assigned access to your resources.

 This article describes the settings you can specify to govern access for external users.

 When using the Azure AD B2B invite experience, you must already know the email addresses of the external guest users you want to bring into your resource directory and work with.
 Directly inviting each user works great when you're working on a smaller or short-term project and you already know all the participants, but this process is harder to manage if you have lots of users you want to work with, or if the participants change over time.
 For example, you might be working with another organization and have one point of contact with that organization, but over time additional users from that organization will also need access.